pallupz/covid-vaccine-booking/README.md

 - **Be careful if you choose to use the auto-book feature.** It will blindly book for first available center name, date, and slot - all sorted ascending.
 I would recommend __against__ using this.
 Only added for the convenience of people in short supply areas.
 - If you accidentally book a slot, don't worry.
 You can always login to the official portal and cancel that.
 There will be an X symbol on the right-top corner **_for each beneficiary._**
 - API Details (read the first paragraph at least): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2
+- Please feel free to spread the word, if you dont mind.
+Link: https://www.linkedin.com/feed/update/urn:li:activity:6794138228464193536/
-- And finally, I know code quality probably isn't great.
+- And finally, I know code quality isn't great.
 Suggestions are welcome.

 ### Usage: